jcmcnch/eASV-pipeline-for-515Y-926R/README.md

 7. Optionally merge 16S and 18S data.

-8. Optionally run plotting / other scripts.
+8. Optionally run plotting / other scripts after inputting your metadata in `sample-metadata.tsv`.

+9. Optionally export data and/or scripts for upload to an external repository such as [The Open Science Framework](https://osf.io/).

 ## 1. Preamble